idiap/nnsslm/README.rst

 Neural Network based Sound Source Localization Models
 =====================================================

-This repository includes the programs to run and test the neural network models that we proposed in our publications in sound source localization and related fields, which are:
+This repository includes the programs to run and test the neural network models that we proposed in our publications on sound source localization, including

 * Deep learning based direction-of-arrival (DOA) estimation
 * Joint DOA estimation and speech/non-speech classification